Main page

 It's a vehicle that maybe not all people would like to own everyday, but that would assure a day of emotion and well done work - that's one reason for which demand for renting can come.

-3. The core concept of the new business model
+3. The core concept of the new business models

 By offering to deliver goods and services, such as transporting building materials or delivering purchases, in your Tesla pickup, you can make money and repay any extra-expenses you might incur while choosing an electric pickup.
 You simply select the day of the week in which you can carry out the work, your normal hours, and additional timing available for an extra fee.
 Then, in a calender, you specify if certain days have already been booked or you are simply out of office.